Backstreet Boys are BACK and we’ve got tickets to giveaway!

 The Backstreet Boys have sold over 130 million records worldwide making them the best-selling boy band in history, and one of the world’s best-selling music artists.
 They became famous in the 90s but are just as popular today!

-The Backstreet Boys are BACK and bringing their “DNA World Tour” to Hollywood Casino Amphitheatre on Sunday, August 2nd!
+Following the success of last summer’s sold-out tour, The Backstreet Boys are BACK and bringing their “DNA World Tour” to Hollywood Casino Amphitheatre on Sunday, August 2nd!

 FOX 2 has tickets to give away EVERY DAY THIS WEEK before they go on sale Friday!

 Tickets go on sale Friday, 2/14 at Noon